Robert Kolesar

-Robert C. "Bob" Kolesar (April 5, 1921 – January 13, 2004) was an American football player and medical doctor.
+Robert C. Kolesar (April 5, 1921 – January 13, 2004) was an American football player and medical doctor.
 He played at the guard position for the University of Michigan from 1940 to 1942 and for the Cleveland Browns in 1946 after a stint in the U.S. Army during World War II.
 While playing at Michigan, he was part of a line that was known as the "Seven Oak Posts".

 Kolesar retired from professional football after one season to pursue a medical career, and later established a practice in Saginaw, Michigan.
 He died in 2004.

 College career

 A native of Cleveland, Ohio, Kolesar attended John Adams High School before graduating and enrolling at the University of Michigan.